News Articles & Podcasts

 Podcast How to support staff working in prisons

 Professor Jo Clarke, PhD., is an internationally acclaimed academic and expert on resilience, and founder of the Petros organisation.
 Jo learned her craft working as a psychologist in the prison service for over 20 years.
-She is a regular speaker and trainer, nationally and internationally, on the subject of individual and organizational resilience, and has authored a number of chapters and papers on the subject.
+She is a regular speaker and trainer, nationally and internationally, on the subject of individual and organisational resilience, and has authored a number of chapters and papers on the subject.
 Committed to life-long learning, she remains abreast of current research and developments in the area and with her dedicated team, strives to continually develop evidence-based interventions to promote thriving at work and at life.

 Nov 07th, 2023